 Life insurance pays out a lump sum if you die during your policy term.
 This means that when insurers are considering your life insurance application, what they’re really doing is weighing up how likely you are to die during the life of your policy.
 If it’s likely, they’ll think of you as high risk; if it’s unlikely, as low risk.
 It’s this level of risk that’ll determine whether or not you’re eligible for cover and, if so, how much they’ll expect you to pay each month to be insured – the higher the risk to them, the higher the premiums for you, and vice versa.

-If you’ve already got a health condition, the first thing to say is that it’s very important to declare it when applying for life insurance.
+If you’ve already got a health condition, it’s very important to declare it when applying for life insurance.
 The most common reason for policies not paying out is people not being accurate and honest in their application.
-Next, it’s reasonable to assume that having a health condition might make it more expensive to get covered – or difficult to get covered at all (as it would if you had a risky job or hobby).
-As far as both of these are concerned, it entirely depends on a number of factors about your condition, which we detail later in this guide.
+Having a health condition might make it more expensive to get covered – or difficult to get covered at all (as it would if you had a risky job or hobby) – but it depends on a number of factors about your condition.

-Last up, getting help from an adviser is highly recommended if you’re trying to buy life insurance but you have an existing medical condition.
+Getting help from an adviser is highly recommended if you’re trying to buy life insurance but have an existing medical condition.
 They’ll have the tools and know-how to point you towards the insurers most likely to cover you – so you won’t waste time on applications that won’t be accepted.

 Every life insurance application goes through a ‘risk assessment’.
 This helps determine how eligible you are for the cover (i.e. how much of a risk you are) and how much you should pay to be insured (i.e. the higher the risk, the higher the premiums).
 This process, knowing as ‘underwriting’, usually involves the insurer asking questions about your: